Kyle-Nadeau/DSA_CSC212/README.md

 Zach Alba<br>
 Kyle Nadeau

-Welcome to our Repository, find the C++ script with 'CppFiles' and our two Python scripts below!
+Welcome to our Repository, find the C++ script with 'CPPFiles' and our two Python scripts below!